nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

       "use_external": <bool>          -- Whether this submission uses external data as an input.
   },
   ```
-* The `v1.0-test` folder contains .bin files, where each .bin file contains the labels of the points for the point cloud.
+* The `test` folder contains .bin files, where each .bin file contains the labels of the points for the point cloud.
   Pay special attention that each set of predictions in the folder must be a .bin file and named as **<lidar_sample_data_token>_lidarseg.bin**.
   A .bin file contains an array of `uint8` values in which each value is the predicted [class index](#classes) of the corresponding point in the point cloud, e.g.:
   ```